wp-plugins/wordpress-dashboard-editor/readme.txt

 Unfortunately, the only way to get the plugin to work on 2.0.x is to completely wipe the dashboard.

 == Screenshots ==
-1. A screenshot of an edited dashboard with widgets.
+1. A screenshot of an edited dashboard with widgets in 2.3.
+2. My actual Dashboard in WP 2.5